Consensys/doc.teku/docs/reference/cli/index.md

 <!--/tabs-->

 Enables or disables querying the [execution client](../../concepts/merge.md#execution-clients) periodically for the Engine API methods it supports.
-If enabled and incompatibility is detected, there will be a warning raised in the logs.
+If enabled and incompatibility is detected, a warning is raised in the logs.
 The default is `true`.

 ### genesis-state